 - 3. Health Insurance.
 Based on the employee's Adjusted Hire Date, the employee may have already satisfied all or part of the waiting period(s) to be eligible to participate in medical, dental, visions, life and long term disability benefit programs.
 If the employee has previously met eligibility requirements, the employee's benefits will begin the first of the month following employment with the Medical Center. - 4.
-Vacation and Sick Leave.
-Accrual rates of vacation and sick leave will be based upon the employee's Adjusted Hire Date.
-In effect, this means that time worked in a benefited status at an affiliate will be taken into consideration when determining the employee's vacation and sick leave accrual rate at the Medical Center.
-If an employee is coming from
+Paid Time Off (PTO).
+Accrual rates of PTO will be based upon the employee's Adjusted Hire Date.
+In effect, this means that time worked in a benefited status at an affiliate will be taken into consideration when determining the employee's PTO accrual rate at the Medical Center.
+If an employee is coming from an affiliate with an existing Paid Time